Venkatesh602/TRAFFICTELLIGENCE_PROJECT/README.md

 Data visualization is where a given data set is presented in a graphical format.
 It helps the detection of patterns, trends and correlations that might go undetected in text-based data.

 # HeatMap
+Correlation strength varies based on colour, lighter the colour between two variables, more the strength between the variables, darker the colour displays the weaker correlation
 ![image](https://github.com/user-attachments/assets/7e77c9cd-0c59-437f-8c06-a91590c41a0d)

 # PairPlot